-In August 2018, the FASB issued guidance entitled "Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
-The guidance modifies the requirements on fair value measurements by removing, modifying or adding to the disclosures.
-This guidance became effective for interim and annual periods beginning after December 15, 2019.
-Early adoption was permitted and an entity was permitted to early adopt any removal or modified disclosures and delay adoption of the additional disclosures until their effective date.
-The Association early adopted the removal and modified disclosures during the fourth quarter of 2018.
-The adoption of this guidance did not impact the Association's financial condition, its results of operations or financial statement disclosures.
 In June 2016, the FASB issued guidance entitled "Measurement of Credit Losses on Financial Instruments."
 The guidance replaces the current incurred loss impairment methodology with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-In November 2019, the FASB approved deferral of the effective date for certain entities for this guidance by two years, which will result in the new credit loss standard becoming effective for interim and annual reporting periods beginning after December 15, 2022 with early adoption permitted.
+In October 2019, the FASB approved deferral of the effective date for certain entities for this guidance by two years, which will result in the new credit loss standard becoming effective for interim and annual reporting periods beginning after December 15, 2022 with early adoption permitted.
 The Association qualifies for the delay in the adoption date.
 The Association continues to evaluate the impact of adoption on its financial condition, its results of operations and financial statement disclosures.